 What Lonely Planet rates among the top 10 eating experiences on the planet, a bibimbap in Jeonju

-4. Live in a traditional Hanok – Jeonju is home to the largest collection of Hanoks, i.e traditional Korean houses with a large courtyard and minimalistic living style.
-At the Hanok village, many families have opened up homestays giving tourists a chance to live in a floor-heated Hanok and just how the Koreans have for centuries.
+4. Live in a traditional Hanok – Jeonju is home to the largest collection of hanoks, i.e traditional Korean houses with a large courtyard and minimalistic living style.
+At the Jeonju Hanok Village, many families have opened up homestays giving tourists a chance to live in a floor-heated Hanok and just how the Koreans have for centuries.

 Other Destination Ideas in South Korea for the Winter

 If you’ve more time on your hands, here are some suggestions for winter destinations that you may consider adding to your itinerary